First Mixer, Post-mixer Amplifier, Crystal Filters

 ____Look at all the 100K (brown, black, yellow) resistors and check that the size of the footprint is as long as the resistor body.
 The yellow band is a dead giveaway to find these resistors.

-____1 - 5 section tuning capacitor (Bag 1), Note the double holes inside the footprint of the tuning capacitor: this is where the mounting legs of the capacitor should lie.
-Tin the mounting legs of the capacitor before soldering to the board to get a good solder flow between the ground plane of the PCB and the capacitor.
+____1 - 5 section tuning capacitor (Bag 1), Note the double holes inside the footprint of the tuning capacitor: this is where the mounting legs of the capacitor will mount underneath the board.

-After the capacitor has been mounted to the board, solder the 39pf capacitor to the middle tab, and the 10pf (or 6.8pf) to the back tab of the capacitor, as shown on the silkscreen.
+After the capacitor has been mounted to the board, solder the 39pf capacitor to the middle tab, and the 10pf to the back tab of the capacitor, as shown on the silkscreen and in the picture below.

 Back to Board 1 Circuit Details